New details emerge in water line break affecting Bentonville, Cave Springs | Arkansas Democrat Gazette

 Bender said the contractor that caused the initial damage to the water line was collecting soil samples when they accidentally created the obstruction.
 Due to the nature of the sampling procedures, the water line was not completely exposed, so the full damage was not observed, he said.

-The 25- to 30-foot-deep line will need to be completely exposed before cost or time frame of the repair work can be estimated, Bender said.
-He said the terrain where the line sits is very rocky.
+The 25- to 30-foot-deep line will need to be completely exposed before the cost or time frame of the repair work can be estimated, Bender said.
+The terrain where the line sits is rocky, he said.

-Bentonville's contractor doing the repair work for the site is Crossland Heavy Contractors, Bender said.
+Bentonville's contractor doing the repair work is Crossland Heavy Contractors, Bender said.

-Even though the amount of pressure was low, Bender said the city never lost water production completely.
+Even though the pressure was low, Bender said the city never lost water production completely.

-Noblett said that Springdale Water Utilities was able to restore water in Cave Springs through an emergency connection.
+Noblett said Springdale Water Utilities restored water in Cave Springs through an emergency connection.
 He said everyone affected by the line break had water restored by 11 p.m.
 Tuesday.

-Noblett said the incident may have happened due to misidentification of underground lines on the ground's surface.
-He said he was not certain of that because he had not been to the scene.
+Noblett said the incident may have happened due to misidentification of underground lines on the ground's surface, but added he was not certain of that because he had not been to the scene.